Vahor/n8n-kit/packages/n8n-cli/README.md

 - If no match is found, a new workflow is created
 - If a match is found, the existing workflow is updated

-Note: The CLI will never delete workflows.
-If you want to delete a workflow, you can do it manually in n8n.
+**Note:** The CLI will never delete workflows or ids.
+If you want to delete a workflow that is no longer defined in your code, you can do it manually in n8n.

 **Example:**
 ```sh